 Hello!
 I'm Danika Schmid, a 2016 Concordia graduate with a BA in History and Political Thought.
 I switched majors a couple of times though, so I have experience with many disciplines, writing styles, and professors!
 During my undergrad years, I worked at CUI's on-campus Writing Studio for two years and also tutored a variety of subjects.
 I am now in the process of obtaining my California Social Science Teaching Credential and Lutheran Teaching Certificate through CUI, so I will be heading into teaching and maybe coaching full time in the near future (so yes, I love reading Education and MCAA papers!).
 When I'm not working with youth or editing papers, I enjoy going to Disneyland, checking books off my ever-growing reading list, and traveling throughout California and beyond.
 Writing can be a daunting process, but I look forward to helping you with any questions you may have!

-My name is Kendall Davis and I’m currently a senior here at Concordia.
-I’m originally from Houston, TX and I’m a double major in biblical languages and theatre, studying in the Pre-Seminary program.
+My name is Kendall, and I'm from Houston, Texas.
+I graduated in 2016 as a double major in biblical languages and theatre while in the Pre-Seminary program..
 I am extremely familiar with both CMS and MLA formats.
 I have experience writing everything from research papers to plays.
 I was even honored to win second place last year in Tier II of the President's Academic Showcase for my research.
 I have done most of my academic writing within the fields of theology, history, English, and theatre.
 I have worked under many professors here at Concordia, including Armstrong, Brighton, Bachman, Middendorf, van Voorhis, Vezner, Garton, and Hensley.
 When I'm not in class or at work, I'm probably at the theatre rehearsing for five different things.
 I also enjoy reading, writing, learning languages, trying new foods, and spending time with friends.
 I look forward to working with you on your writing this year so you can turn that paper in with confidence and pride.

 Hello!
 My name is Angie Shaw.
-I’m on my last year here at Concordia.
-I thought being a student would allow me a life of leisure filled with cat naps and TV, but writing for professors like Schmidt, Borst, Pierson, Armstrong, Brown, Garton, and Raghinaru have kept me busy.
+While at Concordia, I thought being a student would allow me a life of leisure filled with cat naps and TV, but writing for professors like Schmidt, Borst, Pierson, Armstrong, Brown, Garton, and Raghinaru kept me busy.
 Fortunately, it was for a good cause.
 I was able to improve so much through writing for these and other professors, not because being an English major automatically makes me a better writer but because practice does make (at least close to) perfect!
-Writing is definitely a process, so come to the Writing Studio and we'll help you along your way to becoming an awesome writer.
-If I’m not at the Writing Studio or working away in the library, I’m probably eating something, somewhere, and/or watching the newest episode of Rick and Morty.

 Hello!
 I’m Kellie Moore.
 I graduated from CUI in 2010 with a B.A. in English and a minor in Creative Writing.
 I worked in the Writing Studio for two years as an undergrad, and I’m excited to be back—this time, in the Online Writing Lab.
 It was at CUI where I fell in love with journalism through my work as an editor of The Concordia Courier.
 I went on to earn a master’s degree from the Missouri School of Journalism.
 My first job after grad school was managing a religion news website, which included a partnership with the mid-Missouri NPR station.
 After that, I taught high school English for a couple years.
 Now, I’m back in journalism full-time as a copy editor and a freelance writer.
 My hobbies include baking, scrapbooking, writing letters, and reading historical fiction.
 I’m comfortable with a variety of writing styles, and I’m eager to work with you.
 Happy writing!